Building Stronger Communities

-Providence was selected as the lead agency for the Building Stronger Families Wilmington initiative and is now working with residents, local organizations, and educational consultants to improve access to social services for families and reduce social isolation.
-This is done through 4 components:
+As part of Building Stronger Communities, Providence works with residents, local organizations, and educational consultants to improve access to social services for families, enhance capacity and connections of community members, and reduce social isolation.
+This is achieved with the following engagement activities:

-- Parent/resident Leadership Training Program: We are working with community partners to identify and build the capacity of at least 100 community residents, train them in leadership, advocacy, and wellness topics, and then supervise their placement in the field to provide outreach, classes, activities, and events that identify and support socially isolated parents of children age 0-5.
-The 30-hour trainings are led by Providence staff in partnership with SBCC Thrive LA, and numerous other partners who provide additional trainings in specialized topics (e.g. grief support, mental health first aid, etc.).
+- Leadership Capacity Building Program: We work with community partners to identify and strengthen the capacity of community residents, train them in leadership, advocacy, and wellness topics, and provide filed experience via placement in local outreach, classes, activities, and events with the goal to support socially isolated parents of children age 0-5.
+The 30-hour trainings are led by Providence staff and numerous other partners who provide additional trainings in specialized topics (e.g. grief support, mental health first aid, etc.).

 - Community events: At the end of the leadership training, the newly trained Community Leaders plan and implement an event in their neighborhood.
 These events are intended to attract other local residents who may be socially isolated, to build social connections and friendships between residents.
 Community leaders have planned and organized events such as a Health & Wellness resource fair where they invited local organizations to provide tools and information about services offered in the community.
-Over 100 community members attended this event.
-Other events so far have included a family day at the park, a resident-led talent show, a multi-cultural event that included performers and food from Latin American countries, a family game night, and a holiday community celebration.
+Other events include family days at the park, a resident-led talent show, multi-cultural events, family game nights, and holiday community celebrations.